Topic: Asylum, immigration, citizenship

 A. Additional/Alternative List of legal questions/issues

-If the Respondent does not accept the Applicant’s list of issues, or the completeness of that list, a list of legal questions or issues required to be determined shall be set out, presented in the form of an issue paper to include additional or alternative legal questions or issues to those presented by the applicant which the respondent considers necessary.
+If the applicant has failed to comply with the foregoing directions as to preparation of the agreed sections of the submissions, a list of the additional or alternative legal questions or issues to those presented by the applicant which the respondent considers necessary.

-If the Respondent does not accept the Applicant’s statement of facts as complete and accurate, an alternative complete statement of facts shall be set out in chronological order (not simply the areas of disagreement).
+If the applicant has failed to comply with the foregoing directions as to preparation of the agreed sections of the submissions, an additional or alternative statement of facts shall be set out in chronological order setting out the amendments required to the applicant’s statement of facts.
 This shall be in the body of the submission and not in an annex.

 D. Legal arguments

-The respondent’s legal arguments shall be by way of reply to and shall, where possible, follow the headings of the applicant’s arguments.
+The respondent’s legal arguments shall be by way of reply to and shall, to the maximum extent possible, follow the headings and sequence of the applicant’s arguments.

 Lodgement of papers for substantive hearings